Clean Water Laws Need to Catch Up with Science

 CPR Scholars to EPA, Army Corps: Scrapping the Clean Water Rule is Unlawful, Unwise

 by Dave Owen | September 26, 2017

 On September 25, a group of Member Scholars from the Center for Progressive Reform (CPR) submitted comments on the Trump administration's proposed rollback of the "waters of the United States" rule (technically, the rollback rule has been issued by EPA and the U.S. Army Corps of Engineers, but its support within those agencies comes only from the Trump administration's political appointees).
-The proposed rule addresses the scope of federal jurisdiction under the Clean Water Act – which means, in non-legal terms, that it decides which waters get protected by federal law.
+The proposed rule addresses the scope of federal jurisdiction under the Clean Water Act – which means, in non-legal terms,

 Partner Spotlight: A Conversation with Center for Progressive Reform's Evan Isaacson